Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 📑 Automated journal editing – AI can suggest edits, flag plagiarism, and even predict journal rejections.

-Fun fact: In 2023, an AI-generated paper accidentally got through peer critique and was published—until someone noticed the text “From a Linguistic engine's view, I cannot give citations.”
+Fun fact: In 2023, an AI-generated paper accidentally got through peer review and was published—until someone noticed the text “From a Linguistic engine's view, I cannot give citations.”
 Oops.

 Is This the Beginning of AI-Run Journals?